 What is implied volatility?

-Before we examine implied volatility, let’s take a quick look at the basics of volatility.
-Volatility measures how much a stock return changes over a specific timeframe.
-When calculated based on historical stock prices, this metric is called historical volatility.
+Before we look at implied volatility, let’s quickly take a look at volatility.
+Volatility calculates stock return changes in a particular period.
+If calculated based on historical stock prices, it’s called historical volatility.

-We can also estimate a stock’s future volatility of security using an option pricing model.
-This model is called implied volatility.
-High implied volatility would indicate that the stock price is expected to move sharply and provide higher positive or negative returns.
-With low implied volatility, lower positive or negative returns can be expected for a given period.
+We can also predict the future volatility of a security using an option pricing model, which is called implied volatility.
+High implied volatility would suggest that the stock price could move sharply and thus provide higher positive or negative returns.
+Conversely, with low implied volatility, lower positive or negative returns can be expected for a given period.

-Considering CVX’s implied volatility of 16.7% and assuming a normal distribution of prices and a standard deviation of 1 (with a probability of 68.2%), Chevron stock could see a closing price of $102.60–$107.40 per share in the seven-day period ending June 30, 2017.
+Considering Shell’s implied volatility of 12.8% and assuming a normal distribution of prices (bell curve model) and standard deviation of one (with a probability of 68.2%), Shell stock could close between $56.7 and $54.7 per share in the next seven calendar days ending September 1.

-In the next part, we’ll review the analysts’ ratings for Chevron.
+In the next part, we will review analyst ratings for Shell.